elastic/elasticsearch-rails/opensearch-rails/README.md

 ### Rake Tasks

-To facilitate importing data from your models into Elasticsearch, require the task definition in your application, eg. in the `lib/tasks/elasticsearch.rake` file:
+To facilitate importing data from your models into OpenSearch, require the task definition in your application, eg. in the `lib/tasks/opensearch.rake` file:

 ```ruby
 require 'opensearch/rails/tasks/import'